-After 3-4 weeks

-Recovery should be complete.
+After 3-4 weeks Recovery should be complete to level of 80%.

+After 5 weeks Full return to chosen sport should also be attainable.
 This information is to be used only as advice.
 Your surgeon may inform you of any further specific advice that you may require.
-For any more information on your surgery or condition please contact your hospital or email me on:
+For any more information on your surgery or condition please visit the following webpages.